-When asked in past years what to wear while training with weights, I used to recommend running shoes.
-They had a built-in arch support that kept feet from facing compression injuries during heavy leg and back work, and they had a good tread which stuck to a calf block when doing standing or seated calf raises for the lower legs.
-Additionally, they didn't cost that much (under $100 per pair) and they were quite sturdy and trendy looking.
+What shoes for bodybuilding should you wear?
+I used to recommend running shoes.
+They had a good built-in arch support.
+This keeps your feet from facing compression injuries during heavy leg and back work.
+Also, they had a good tread.
+This sticks to a calf block when doing standing or seated calf raises.
+Additionally, they didn’t cost that much.
+Usually, under $100 per pair.
+Finally, they were quite sturdy and trendy looking.

-Cross-trainers tend to cost a little more than running shoes; at least the range of prices isn’t as great as with shoes specifically designed for running, but they tend to be even more colorful and trendier than joggers.
+Cross-trainers tend to cost a little more than running shoes.
+The range of prices isn’t as great as with shoes specifically designed for running.
+However, they tend to be even more colorful and trendier than joggers.

-But then you will probably only need one pair of cross-trainers to last you all year, unless you happen to wear them all the time.
+You will probably only need one pair of cross-trainers to last you all year.
+That is unless you happen to wear them all the time.

-If you can afford the price of a podiatrist's appointment, I'd also suggest you have your feet examined.
-Many women (and men, too) have slight irregularities in the construction of their feet or the length of their lower limbs, which can be corrected quite simply by wearing an orthotic device in the cross-trainers.
+There’s another option for shoes for bodybuilding.
+Can you afford the price of a podiatrist’s appointment?
+I’d also suggest you have your feet examined.
+Many women (and men, too) have slight irregularities in the construction of their feet.
+Also in the length of their lower limbs.
+These can be corrected quite simply by wearing an orthotic device in the cross-trainers.
 I know one woman at the gym where I train who cured a long-standing lower-back injury with a pair of orthotics!